UniLogin/UniLogin/docs/source/overview.rst

 There are two possible ways of transferring the public key.

-Note: this is a public key, so we don't worry about intercepting.
+Note: This is a public key, so we don't worry about intercepting.

 Note: The seed for ecliptic curve key that we use has 128bits or 16 bytes.

 * Scan the QR code